mothur/mothur.github.io/_wiki/pre.cluster.md

 black box aspect of this and give greater control over parameter settings our implementation does not do chimera checking

+### clump
+The clump parameter allows you to specify which reads can be combined.
+Possible options include lessthan and lessthanequal. lessthan -> merge reads with less abundance. lessthanequal -> merge reads with less than or equal abundance.
+Default=lessthan.

 ### alpha

 The alpha parameter allows you to specify the alpha value for the beta